aaron23pueschel/PyML/README.md

 - pickle
 - scikit-learn / sklearn

-My current implementationackles the multi-class classification problem using the Minst dataset.
+My current implementation tackles the multi-class classification problem using the Minst dataset.
 While not intended as a tutorial, please see the file labled `FullyConnectedMinst.ipynb`.